 - Timeliness: If a reviewer feels him/her can't complete a review of the manuscript within a stipulated time, this information must be communicated to the Editor/Guest Editor so that the manuscript could be sent to another reviewer.

 - Right of refusal: Reviewers should refuse to review manuscripts: a) where they have provided written comments on the manuscript or an earlier version to the Author, b) in which they have any conflicts of interest resulting from collaborative, financial, institutional, personal, or other relationships or connections with any of the companies, institutions, or people connected to the papers.

 - Complain: Any complaint relating to the journal should, in the first instance, be directed towards the Editor-in-Chief of the “European Journal of Social Impact and Circular Economy”.

 Duties of Authors

-- Originality: Authors must ensure that no part of their work is copied from any other work, either authored by themselves or others and that the work is original and has not previously been published in whole or substantial part.
+- Originality: Authors must ensure that no part of their work is copied from any other work, either authored by themselves or others.
+The work is original and has not previously been published in whole or substantial part.
 The author should not submit concurrent manuscripts (or manuscripts essentially describing the same subject matter) to multiple journals.

-- Acknowledgment of Sources and Conflict(s) of interests: The author should indicate explicitly all sources that have supported the research and also declare any conflict(s) of interest.
+- Acknowledgement of Sources and Conflict(s) of interests: The author should explicitly indicate all sources supporting the research and declare any conflict(s) of interest.

-- Data Access and Retention: The author should provide raw data related to their manuscript for editorial review and must retain such data.
+- Data Access and Retention: The author should provide raw data related to their manuscript for editorial review and retain them.

 - Timeliness: Authors should be prompt with their manuscript revisions.
 If an Author cannot meet the deadline given, the Author should contact the “European Journal of Social Impact and Circular Economy” Managing Editor as soon as possible to determine whether a longer time period or withdrawal from the review process should be chosen.